jckpn/lboro-comp-vision-notes/Computer Vision.md

     - Central $\to$ immune to translation
     - Normalised $\to$ immune to scale

-### Combining Multiple Image Features
+### Feature Vectors -- Combining Image Features

-- Using just one feature for indexing is not usually sufficient
+- Using just one feature of the image for indexing can be unreliable and won't always return the best results
-- We can instead make a feature vector using a combination of feature scores with different weights, e.g. colour/LBP/edge, etc.
+- We can instead make a **feature vector** using a combination of index scores from different features
+- The features can be assigned different weights to prioritise certain features over others
+- These feature vectors often have 10s or 100s of dimensions
+- The distance between two feature vectors is called the **pair-wise distance** and is usually calculated using Euclidean distance (pythagoras)

 $$
 \begin{matrix}